nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 ## 4 Text Mining the Articles

 To text mine the article this project uses

+The intuition behind this technique is that the frequency of words and their occurrence are good indicators of the topic or sentiment expressed in texts.

 ## 5 Time Series for Dictionary Occurrence